Cornerstone Strategic Value Fund, Inc. (CLM) To Go Ex-Dividend on October 13th

-Cornerstone Strategic Value Fund, Inc. (NYSEAMERICAN:CLM – Get Free Report) declared a monthly dividend on Friday, August 4th, NASDAQ reports.
-Stockholders of record on Monday, October 16th will be given a dividend of 0.1228 per share by the investment management company on Tuesday, October 31st.
-This represents a $1.47 dividend on an annualized basis and a dividend yield of 18.68%.
+Cornerstone Strategic Value Fund, Inc. (NYSEAMERICAN:CLM – Get Free Report) announced a monthly dividend on Friday, August 4th, NASDAQ reports.
+Shareholders of record on Monday, October 16th will be given a dividend of 0.1228 per share by the investment management company on Tuesday, October 31st.
+This represents a $1.47 dividend on an annualized basis and a yield of 18.68%.
 The ex-dividend date of this dividend is Friday, October 13th.

-Cornerstone Strategic Value Fund has decreased its dividend payment by an average of 4.2% per year over the last three years.
+Cornerstone Strategic Value Fund has decreased its dividend payment by an average of 4.2% annually over the last three years.

 Cornerstone Strategic Value Fund Trading Up 0.5 %

-Several hedge funds and other institutional investors have recently made changes to their positions in the business.
-Creative Planning increased its position in Cornerstone Strategic Value Fund by 56.2% during the fourth quarter.
-Creative Planning now owns 30,756 shares of the investment management company’s stock worth $227,000 after buying an additional 11,066 shares during the period.
-Virtu Financial LLC purchased a new position in shares of Cornerstone Strategic Value Fund in the 4th quarter valued at approximately $221,000.
-Jane Street Group LLC grew its stake in shares of Cornerstone Strategic Value Fund by 99.6% in the 4th quarter.
-Jane Street Group LLC now owns 28,575 shares of the investment management company’s stock valued at $211,000 after purchasing an additional 14,262 shares during the last quarter.
-Bank of America Corp DE grew its stake in shares of Cornerstone Strategic Value Fund by 177.2% in the 1st quarter.
-Bank of America Corp DE now owns 14,819 shares of the investment management company’s stock valued at $208,000 after purchasing an additional 9,474 shares during the last quarter.
-Finally, UBS Group AG grew its stake in shares of Cornerstone Strategic Value Fund by 7.4% in the 1st quarter.
-UBS Group AG now owns 25,438 shares of the investment management company’s stock valued at $198,000 after purchasing an additional 1,762 shares during the last quarter.
+Several hedge funds have recently bought and sold shares of CLM.
+Creative Planning increased its stake in shares of Cornerstone Strategic Value Fund by 56.2% in the 4th quarter.
+Creative Planning now owns 30,756 shares of the investment management company’s stock valued at $227,000 after purchasing an additional 11,066 shares during the last quarter.
+Virtu Financial LLC bought a new position in Cornerstone Strategic Value Fund in the fourth quarter valued at about $221,000.
+Jane Street Group LLC raised its stake in Cornerstone Strategic Value Fund by 99.6% during the fourth quarter.
+Jane Street Group LLC now owns 28,575 shares of the investment management company’s stock worth $211,000 after acquiring an additional 14,262 shares in the last quarter.
+Bank of America Corp DE lifted its holdings in shares of Cornerstone Strategic Value Fund by 177.2% in the first quarter.
+Bank of America Corp DE now owns 14,819 shares of the investment management company’s stock worth $208,000 after acquiring an additional 9,474 shares during the last quarter.
+Finally, UBS Group AG lifted its holdings in shares of Cornerstone Strategic Value Fund by 7.4% in the first quarter.
+UBS Group AG now owns 25,438 shares of the investment management company’s stock worth $198,000 after acquiring an additional 1,762 shares during the last quarter.

 Cornerstone Strategic Value Fund Company Profile